 3. Red Clover

-A highly productive biennial legume, red clover produces a lot of mass over time and excels at accumulating both nitrogen and phosphorous.
+A highly productive biennial legume, red clover produces a lot of mass over time and excels at accumulating nitrogen and phosphorous.
 Sow it spring or fall, especially around perennials, like asparagus, as weed control and green manure.

 4. White Clover

 Sown in the spring or late-summer, this cover crop makes for an excellent living mulch and can be planted into or sown around other crops.
 It’s a perennial, so expect it to come back year after year.
-Like red clover, it pair nicely with other perennials.
+Like red clover, it pairs nicely with other perennials.

 5. Crimson Clover

 This excellent annual legume creates nice ground cover and provides a dense rooting system to hold soil in place and help break up compaction.
 It produces a high amount of organic matter, and is generally sown in fall.

 A winter-hardy annual legume, vetch can be sowed in the fall as a cover crop and then turned into the soil in the spring.
 It excels at capturing nitrogen and provides added benefit when used in conjunction with rye.

 Sown in the spring or fall in milder areas, peas collect nitrogen and produce a fair amount of biomass.
 In a crop rotation plan, it’s a great crop to proceed tomatoes, onions, cucurbits, celery and most anything that is not another legume.